 Boppy Waterproof Changing Pad Covers ($13 for 3)- Need these!
 Saves you from changing the whole cover every time it gets messy… which is often.

 Oliver B Flat Panel Crib Skirt ($25)- Hides under the crib so you can store things there.
-This one is plain, I like it but any brand would work.
+This one is plain so I like it but any brand would work.

 Fitted Crib Sheet– We have 3 and that’s a good amount for us, 2 would even be fine.

 Graco Pack ‘n Play Playard with Automatic Folding Feet in Pasadena ($80)- Used this as a bassinet at first, easy to set up and take down.
 Bigger than a bassinet but we didn’t want to buy an expensive bassinet that we would only use or a few months.
 I liked the raised part in the top (not all of them come with that, and you can take it out for when the baby is too big for it).
 Some playyards come with changing pads, but I wouldn’t have used it.
 Some also come with a ‘napper’ for the baby to sleep in, and I don’t know if he would have slept better in that, or not.

 Graco® Pack ‘n Play® 2-Count Waterproof Playard Sheet ($28)- (Or whatever waterproof sheets match your playard) Soft enough to use as a normal sheet, you don’t need another sheet on top of it.
 Easy to wipe off, definitely recommend.